Ice Skating

 The winter months are the perfect time for ice skating with friends and family.
 Whether you're looking to skate indoors or go outdoors surrounded by snow-covered trees and views of the Kamloops landscape, there is an ice surface for you.

-- Valleyview Centennial Park
+- Valleyview Arena*

 Ice Safety

-A few other tips for assessing ice safety:
+- More tips for assessing ice safety:

 - Use a drill and tape measure to check the ice thickness